 You’ll also need to have a fairly good credit score as well as a low amount of debt relative to your income.
 On top of that, you’ll need to have enough money saved up for a down payment and for closing costs.

 If these criteria apply to you, buying a house might be a good decision.
 Just keep in mind that it’s important to apply for mortgages before you start looking at properties.
 This will make it much easier to shop for homes because you’ll have a more accurate idea of your price range.

 Every bank has its own formula for calculating mortgage rates.
 Your rate and the total amount you can borrow will vary depending on your unique financial situation.

 Just because mortgage rates are low, however, doesn’t mean you should rush out and buy a house.
 Many people have struggled with unemployment this year and if your job doesn’t feel stable, now may not be the right time to take on a new mortgage.

-It’s also best to wait until you can improve your credit score or hold-off on buying until you pay down your debt.
+It’s also best to wait until you can improve your credit score or hold off on buying until you pay down your debt.

-If you’re ready to buy a house, AmeriSave Mortgage is a lender offering a variety of mortgage loan types, like conventional, jumbo, fixed, and adjustable for purchase or refinancing.
+If you’re ready to buy a house, AmeriSave Mortgage is a lender offering a variety of mortgage loan types, as conventional, jumbo, fixed, and adjustable for purchase or refinancing.
 They don’t charge any origination fees and you can get a quote online.

 What You Should Consider When Buying or Refinancing A Home